shira1008/Cocktails-website/README.md

 # Cocktails website
-I learned how to fetch and display data from API and asynchronous javascript (async and await) Using  TheCocktailDB - An open, crowd-sourced database of drinks and cocktails from around the world.  using the free JSON api. https://www.thecocktaildb.com/api.php
+I learned how to fetch and display data from API , asynchronous javascript (async and await).
+Using  TheCocktailDB - An open, crowd-sourced database of drinks and cocktails from around the world.  using the free JSON api. https://www.thecocktaildb.com/api.php